By Thea Tjepkema

 It would be another 40 years until women were granted the right to vote by the nineteenth amendment to the U.S. Constitution, which was ratified on August 18, 1920.

-Thea Tjepkema is a historian and preservationist.
-She is also a member of the Friends of Music Hall Board of Directors.
+Thea Tjepkema is a member of the Friends of Music Hall Board of Directors as historic preservationist, content curator, and archivist.

 01: Interior of Exposition Hall decorated with state shields and evergreen garland on galleries.
 1872 Liberal Republican Party Convention, by James E. Taylor, Frank Leslie’s Illustrated, May 18, 1872.